 Cat website for more details.

 Near to the railway station is the Globe, which Simon a visiting Chelsea informs me: 'I found that the Globe pub around a five minute walk from the station and a 15 minute walk from the ground welcomed home and away fans as long as there was no singing.
 The majority of fans there where Chelsea and the doors where policed 2 hours before the game but it was a nice friendly pub serving good ale'.
 Simon Cumming a visiting Barnsley fan recommends 'The Howard which is a good pub for away fans.
 Service was very good and it's well policed.'
 This pub is also located near to the railway station, on Howard Street opposite.
 Whilst Dave Barraclough informs me; ' In the station itself is the Sheffield Tap which serves real ales and is run by the Thornbridge Brewery (please note though that no football colours are allowed).
 Also worth a visit is the Rutland Arms on Brown Street.
-A real ale place only a few minutes from the train station and on route to Bramall Lane'.
+A real ale place only a few minutes from the train station and around a 15 minute walk then to Bramall Lane'.

 |How To Get There By Car & Where To Park|

 Leave the M1 at Junction 36 and follow the A61 into Sheffield.
 Follow the A61 into Sheffield passing Hillsborough Stadium on your right.
 Continue along the A61, which becomes the ring road around the western side of the city centre.
 You will eventually reach a roundabout at the junction with the A621.
 At the roundabout turn right onto the A621 Bramall Lane.
 The ground is a short way down on the left.

 Leave M1 at Junction 33 and take the A630 into Sheffield City Centre.
 On reaching the inner ring road follow signs for A621 Bakewell, the ground is about a 1/4 of a mile the other side of the city centre.
 It is located on the A621 (Bramall Lane).
 Street Parking.